Bomba on Panther Island

-Bomba on Panther Island is a 1949 American adventure film directed by Ford Beebe and starring Johnny Sheffield.
+Bomba on Panther Island is a 1949 American adventure film based on the Bomba series of juvenile adventure books.
+The film is directed by Ford Beebe and stars Johnny Sheffield.
 It is the second in the 12-film Bomba series following Bomba the Jungle Boy (1949).

-Premise
+Plot

 A developer brings his sister with him to Africa and plans to build a plantation.
 Commissioner Barnes and Eli appear to lend him a hand, but unfortunately for them (and Bomba's monkey friend) a rogue panther is on the loose.
 Bomba, with revenge on his mind, is hunting the panther when he comes upon the construction site.
-He gets sidetracked by the sister (Roberts) and her exotic traveling companion (Lita Baron), but recovers in time to battle the panther.
+He gets sidetracked by the sister and her exotic traveling companion, but recovers in time to battle the panther.